gallochris/writing/_posts/2016-11-29-customer-you.md

 permalink: /customer-can-be-you/
 ---

-# A Customer Can Be You

-Roger Vergé was a world-renowned chef.
+[Roger Vergé](http://www.eater.com/2015/6/8/8745361/chef-roger-verge-died) was a world-renowned chef.
 He won the Michelin star for his restaurant, Moulin de Mougins, three times and countless other awards.

-Shep Gordon, Vergé's manager, described him as the first person he ever met that had true success.
+[Shep Gordon](https://en.wikipedia.org/wiki/Shep_Gordon), Vergé's manager, described him as the first person he ever met that had true success.
 He was a master as his craft, and truly happy.

-Gordon shares a story with The Chiseler about going out to eat with Vergé.
+Gordon shares a story with [The Chiseler](http://chiseler.org/post/145157416821/life-after-supermensch-an-interview-with-shep) about going out to eat with Vergé.
 The long-time manager estimates that he ate roughly 1,000 meals with him.

 So what's it like eating with a world class chef?